Dang District, Nepal: Demographics

 The dry and agriculturally unproductive Dudhwa range creates a buffer zone between the divergent cultures of the plains of Uttar Pradesh and the Inner Terai.
 Deukhuri was severely malarial before the late 1950s when DDT came into use to suppress mosquitos so that Tharu people who had evolved resistance managed to live in isolation from other cultures of the plains to the south and the hills to the north.
 Although road development further reduced Deukhuri's isolation by the 1980s, the valley retains some of its Garden of Eden charm with its lazy river, thick jungle alternating with rice paddies, surrounding hills in the middle distance and unique peoples.

 Dang Valley is higher, less tropical, drier and less malarial than Deukhuri.
 Despite poorer soil and more seasonal streamflow, its healthier climate made it more attractive to settlers from outside even before the introduction of DDT.
 Since the early 1990s activist groups have been attempting to eradicate the practice of child indentured servitude among the Tharu, many of whom sold young daughters to wealthy families in urban areas.
-This region has majority of people of the Tharu ethnicity.
+This region has a plurality of people of the Tharu ethnicity.
 The steep, virtually uninhabited southern slopes of the Mahabharat Range are another cultural buffer zone between traditional Tharu lands and the culturally distinct Middle Hills where Nepali is the dominant language, the homeland of dangi Chhetris.
 The Kumal (potter) ethnic group is also semi-indigenous.

+At the time of the 2021 Nepal census, Dang District had a population of 674,993.
+8.17% of the population is under 5 years of age.
+It has a literacy rate of 81.40% and a sex ratio of 1106 females per 1000 males.
+439,335 (65.09%) lived in municipalities.

+Chettri people are the largest ethnicity, making up 26.65% of the population.
+The second largest group, Tharus make up 26.43% of the population.
+Hill Janjatis, mostly Magar and Kumal, are 17% of the population.

+Languages

-At the time of the 2011 Nepal census, Dang District had a population of 552,583.
-Of these, 66.6% spoke Nepali, 28.3% Tharu, 1.9% Awadhi, 0.9% Kham, 0.9% Magar, 0.5% Hindi, 0.4% Urdu, 0.1% Bhojpuri, 0.1% Maithili, 0.1% Newar and 0.1% other languages as their first language.
+At the time of the 2021 census, 67.17% of the population spoke Nepali, 25.86% Tharu, 2.14% Magar Dhut, 2.08% Awadhi and 1.13% Magar Kham as their first language.
+In 2011, 66.7% of the population spoke Nepali as their first language.

-In terms of ethnicity/caste, 29.7% were Tharu, 24.8% Chhetri, 13.6% Magar, 10.3% Hill Brahmin, 6.4% Kami, 2.7% Damai/Dholi, 2.3% Sanyasi/Dasnami, 1.9% Sarki, 1.5% Kumal, 1.5% Yadav, 1.2% Thakuri, 0.9% Musalman, 0.8% Newar, 0.3% Badi, 0.3% other Dalit, 0.3% Gurung, 0.3% Halwai, 0.1% Bote, 0.1% Chamar/Harijan/Ram, 0.1% Gaine, 0.1% Kathabaniyan, 0.1% Majhi, 0.1% Tamang, 0.1% other Terai and 0.1% others.

-In terms of religion, 96.5% were Hindu, 1.3% Christian, 1.2% Buddhist, 0.9% Muslim, 0.1% Prakriti and 0.1% others.

-In terms of literacy, 70.1% could read and write, 2.0% could only read and 27.8% could neither read nor write.

-Population by Census 1971-2011